imouzon/jsm2018/test.md

 ---
+name: inverse
+layout: true
+class: center, middle, inverse
+---
+# Timeline
+## How the Competition Progresses

+---
 layout: false
 .left-column[
 ## Basic Tips
-### Meetings
-### Raw Data
-### Time Panic
-### Task Assignment
-### Timeline
+## Timeline
 ]
 .right-column[
 ### The Early Game
 - Exploring the data
 - Comprehending the fundamental challenges
 - Getting a sense of the structure
 - Simple predictions

 ### The Middle Game
 - Building a feature matrix
 - First steps in prediction

 ### The Late Game
 - Better predictions
 - Combining predictions

 ]

+---
+name: inverse
+layout: true
+class: center, middle, inverse
+---
+# Conclusion

+---
+name: inverse
+layout: true
+class: middle, inverse
+---
+# Conclusion

+## Data mining/Big Data competitions are uniquely rewarding

+- They provide an opportunity to learn a set of experiences that are hard to find elsewhere

+- They require no long term commitment but you might develop some skills or habits that persist (forever)

+- Constraints and difficulty force creativity in multiple areas

+---
+# Conclusion

+## The nature of the competitions reward specific habits

+- Frequent meetings keep people in the loop as the competition progresses/changes

+- Early focus should be on getting everyone working as close to the raw data as is feasible

+- Keep an eye on the deadline, but don't let it lead you to block creative ideas

+- Keep the team as flat as possible, outside of organizational tasks, for most of the competition.

+- If you have a strong solution as the deadline looms, flip things over: everyone falls in line and does whatever the team leader says
+---

+name: inverse
+layout: true
+class: center, middle, inverse
+---
+# Thank You Very Much
+## Any Questions or Feedback?
+### imouzon@iastate.edu